PimCoumans/AnimationPlanner/README.md

 ## 🔮 Future plans

 While this API removes a lot of unwanted nesting in completion closures when using traditional `UIView.animate...` calls, a project is never finished and for future versions I have the following plans:
- - Add support for the spring-based animations
+ - Remove usage of inaccurate `DispatchQueue.main.asyncAfter` for manually adding delays where needed.
  - Tidy the API even more by using Swift‘s builder pattern, like we see used in SwiftUI.
 In practice this would mean removing one more indent in your code!
  - Maybe even allow this package to be used with SwiftUI?
 No idea how that would work.